-Ronda enjoys a great cultural heritage.
+Ronda has a great cultural heritage.
 Here we outline the most interesting.

-Church of La Caridad: Located next to the previous one, it dates from the 16th century, it has a single auditorium and it has its origin in an old hermitage.
+Church of the Caridad: Located next to the previous one, it dates from the 16th century, it has a single auditorium and it has its origin in an old hermitage of Ronda.
 On the outside it has a simple cover with a semicircular arch.

-Convent of Santa Isabel: Located next to the Church of La Caridad, dates from the 16th century and retains some Mudejar elements.
+Convent of Saint Isabel: Located next to the Church of the Caridad, dates from the 16th century and retains some Mudejar elements.

-Convent of Santo Domingo: Founded by the Catholic Monarchs in 1485.
+Convent of Saint Domingo: Founded by the Catholic Monarchs in Ronda in 1485.
 The cover is decorated by two shields.
 It was the seat of the Court of the Inquisition.
 It is located next to the New Bridge.

-Church of Virgen de la Paz: Located in Beato José de Cádiz Square.
-Its origin is in a chapel of 16th century.
+Church of Virgin of the Paz: Located in Beato José de Cádiz Square.
+Its origin is in a chapel of 16th century from Ronda.
 Although its current appearance, with an exuberant interior decoration typical of the Baroque, corresponds to a reform made in the 18th century.

-Convent of Franciscan Mothers: Located in Alameda de San Francisco.
+Convent of Franciscan Mothers: Located in Alameda de San Francisco in Ronda.
 It was built in 1664 and reformed in 19th century.
 In 1936 it was totally destroyed and restored in 1945.
 It has a simple front with a semicircular arch.
 In the interior it is of a single ship, covered with vault of tube.

-Convent of San Francisco: Located in San Francisco Street.
+Convent of Saint Francisco: Located in San Francisco Street of Ronda.
 Gothic Mudejar style, its construction was carried out in the 16th century.
 The interior is divided into three naves, the head and arms which are covered with vaults.
 The side cover is a magnificent example of Elizabethan art; it is composed of an arch of many lines surrounded by plant decoration and elements related to the Franciscan order.

 House of the Giant: Located in Giant Square.
 It is an interesting sample of Arab civil architecture in Ronda.
 It is a house from the 14th and 15th centuries, which is named after two cyclopean figures that adorned its facade, of which one is preserved.
 Inside, there is a room with a wooden roof at the ends of which two alcoves are opened, which can be accessed through carved arches.